trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **Explicit enable of a subpackage**

-ToDo: Enable ThyraEpetra and show how it enables other SE packages and at the end, enables the Thyra packge (just for show).
+ToDo: Enable ThyraEpetra and show how it enables other SE packages and at the end, enables the Thyra package (just for show).

 .. _Explicit enable of an optional package dependency: